 - Journal of Pediatric Psychology

 Select Recent Publications | Book Chapters:

 - Topitzes, J., Mersky, J. P., & Reynolds, A. J. (2017).
-Maltreatment prevention programming in early childhood: A review of models delivered in center-based settings: In R. Alexander, N. Guterman, & S. Alexander (Eds.), Child maltreatment prevention.
-St. Louis, MO: STM Learning, Inc. Invited & Refereed.
+Maltreatment prevention programming in early childhood: A review of models delivered in center-based settings: In R. Alexander (Ed.), Research and practices in child maltreatment prevention: Societal, organizational, and international approaches: Volume 2 (pp. 185-202).
+St. Louis, MO: STM Learning, Inc.

 Select Recent Publications | Journal Articles:

 - Topitzes, J., Berger, L., Otto-Salaj, L., Mersky, J. P., Weeks, F., & Ford, J. D. (2017).
 Complementing SBIRT for alcohol misuse with SBIRT for trauma: A feasibility study.
 Journal of Social Work Practice in the Addictions 17(1-2), 188-215.

 - Mersky, J.P., Janczewski, C.E., & Topitzes, J. (2017).
 Rethinking the measurement of adversity moving toward second-generation research on adverse childhood experiences.
 Child maltreatment, 22, 58-68.